 And while…

-Neither of these names seem all that flattering, the truth is many of these “designer” dogs are really cute and super fun to have around.
-Plus they’re also playing an important role in responsible dog breeding today.
+Neither of these names seems all that flattering; many of these “designer” dogs are charming and super fun to have around.
+They’re also playing an essential role in responsible dog breeding today.

 You see…

-The Maltipoo is actually a “mixed” breed that combines the Maltese dog breed with that of a Toy Poodle dog breed.
-And sure the puppies are super cute, and the adult dog is definitely a cuttie as well, but more importantly, by combining these two different dog breeds together, what responsible dog breeders are learning is that the resulting litters tend to have a lower risk of developing many of the common heritable illnesses each of the parent breeds have on their own.
+The Maltipoo is a “mixed” breed that combines the Maltese dog breed with a Toy Poodle dog breed.
+And sure, the puppies are super cute.
+The adult dog is definitely a cutie as well, but more importantly, by combining these two different dog breeds, what responsible dog breeders are learning is that the resulting litters tend to have a lower risk of developing many of the common heritable illnesses each of the parent breeds have on their own.

 So…